juhnny5/octodns-yamlimproved/README.md

         class: octodns_yamlimproved.YamlProvider
         # The location of yaml config files (required)
         directory: ./config
-        # Specify a custom zone file name
-        # File present in the directory declared in "directory" without specifying the extension.
+        # Optionally specify a root folder (relative to directory) where all records will be loaded recursively
-        # (optional, default empty)
+        # (optional, default: use directory itself)
-        file_name: "root"
+        records_root: records
         # The ttl to use for records when not specified in the data
         # (optional, default 3600)
         default_ttl: 3600